intuition-dev/mbMobile/README.md

-Here we have a .js router, similar to crossroads.js, called PWA-router. http://github.com/metabake/PWA-router/blob/master/public/router/pwa-router.js
+Here we have a .js router, similar to crossroads.js, called PWA-router. http://github.com/metabake/PWA-router/blob/master/public/router/pwa-router.js If you don't like that router, we also support Framework7, SmoothSate or other similar SPA approaches.

 You'll have to know some 'app shell' basics.